wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/4-describe-deployment-release-models-for-windows-as-service-waas.md

 **Servicing channels** are the first way to separate users into deployment groups for feature and quality updates.
 There are three servicing channels.
 Each channel each provides different levels of flexibility for when these updates are delivered to client computers.

  -  **Windows Insider Program** provides organizations with the opportunity to test and provide feedback on features that will be shipped in the next feature update.
-These features wil be delivered as soon as possible during the development cycle through a process called flighting.
-This will allow organizations to see exactly what Microsoft is developing and start their testing as soon as possible.
+These features will be delivered as soon as possible during the development cycle through a process called flighting.
+This process will allow organizations to see exactly what Microsoft is developing and start their testing as soon as possible.
 Microsoft recommends that all organizations have at least a few devices enrolled in this program.
  -  **General Availability Channel** provides new functionality with feature update releases annually.
 Organizations can choose when to deploy updates.
 This model is ideal for pilot deployments and testing of feature updates.
 It's also ideal for users such as developers who need to work with the latest features.
  -  **Long-term servicing channel** is designed for specialist devices that don't run Office apps such as medical equipment or ATMs.
 This channel receives new features every two or three years.

 ### Deployment rings

 **Deployment rings** are a deployment method used to separate devices into a deployment timeline.
 Microsoft has found that a ring-based deployment works well.
 Each “ring” comprises a group of users or devices that receive a particular update together.
-IT administrators set criteria to control delay time or completion that should be met, before deployment to the next broader ring of devices or users can occur.
+IT administrators set criteria to control delay time or completion that should be met before deployment to the next broader ring of devices or users can occur.

 A common ring structure uses three deployment groups: